Anticipating Cybersecurity from the Design Stage

 These entities are already performing critical actions: generating code, automating configurations, even initiating financial transactions.

-2. Automate with Discernment
+2. Automate with discernment.

 Automation is now a key pillar for raising security levels while maintaining responsiveness.

-Examples include automated patch management, vulnerability testing integrated into CI/CD pipelines, and detecting and responding to malicious behaviors through tools such as EDR (Endpoint Detection and Response), XDR (Extended Detection and Response), or continuous network monitoring.But if these tools are poorly configured or left without supervision and clear governance, they can create blind spots—or even become attack vectors themselves.
+Examples include automated patch management, vulnerability testing integrated into CI/CD pipelines, and detecting and responding to malicious behaviors through tools such as EDR (Endpoint Detection and Response), XDR (Extended Detection and Response), or continuous network monitoring.

-Take a concrete example: in 2024, a test environment left exposed in the cloud allowed a former employee to exfiltrate data through a forgotten API.
+Take a concrete example: in 2024, a test environment left exposed in the cloud allowed a former employee to exfiltrate data through a forgotten API.A few safeguards could have prevented this:

-Segregate environments
+• Segregate environments

-Systematically revoke inactive access
+• Systematically revoke inactive access

-Conduct regular configuration audits
+• Conduct regular configuration audits

 Facing these types of threats, reducing exposure requires these essential reflexes.